bastienmichaux/notes/g/networks/device.router.md

 - **Disabling remote management:** Some routers have a feature that allows remote access, which can be exploited by hackers.
 If you don't need this feature, disable it.

 - **Creating a guest network:** If your router supports it, create a separate network for guests to use.
 This isolates them from your primary network, ensuring that they cannot access your devices or data.

+## Administration

+`192.168.1.1` is a private IP address used to login the admin panel of a router.
+It is pre-specified by the router companies as the default gateway address and can be used to make different changes to the router’s settings.